Filipino megachurch founder forced girls and young women into sex, telling them it was ‘God’s will,’ feds say

 Those who attempted to leave the church or objected to “night duty,” prosecutors said, were abused by Quiboloy.
 Women or girls who communicated with other men were also allegedly punished by Quiboloy and told they were committing “adultery” and a “sin.”

-Quiboloy sometimes rewarded victims with trips to Disneyland, flights in private jets, luxurious hotel rooms, cellphone use, and yearly payments church officials called “honorariums," records state.
+Quiboloy sometimes rewarded victims with trips to Disneyland, flights in private jets, luxurious hotel rooms, cellphone use and yearly payments church officials called “honorariums,” records state.
 Those rewards, prosecutors said, were paid for with money collected by church members.

 Federal authorities arrested Salinas, who lives in Hawaii, on Thursday.
 Quiboloy and Dandan are presumed to be in the Philippines.
 Salinas was expected to appear in front of a judge on Thursday, prosecutors said.